marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![create our domain](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/ea4a5a55-8087-4886-92f7-939e1b161645)

 9. Set a password for the Directory Services Restore Mode (DSRM).
-This is a home lab environment we can just make it an easy universal password we have been using.
+This is a home lab environment where we can just make it an easy universal password we have been using.
 Be sure to note down every log in and password separately

 ![use our same password for the admin](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/382580ae-9de1-4a75-9db5-33e33b25a5f1)